lesego12/alx-higher_level_programming/0x00-python-hello_world/README.md

 File: 10-check_cycle.c is  a function in C that checks if a singly linked list has a cycle in it.

 File: 100-write.py is a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19

+File: 101-compile is a script that compiles a Python script file.